Regularity improvement for the minimizers of the two-dimensional Griffith energy: Local separation in many balls

-In the sequel we want to apply the results of \cite{DS4}, which works with sets of infinite diameter.
-This explains why we need to slightly modify our set $K$ to fit in the definition of \cite{DS4}.
+\emph{Step 1.
+Find a smaller shifted ball with small flatness.} In the sequel we want to apply the results of \cite{DS4}, which works with sets of infinite diameter.
+This explains why we are going to need to slightly modify our set $K$ to fit in the definition of \cite{DS4}.
 Precisely, given an arbitrary line $L$ passing through $x$, one can check that the set